SohamBera16/Multiple-Object-detection-and-classification-for-a-Self-Driving-Car-in-an-urban-environment-/README.md

 - ## Set up:
 For the setup of the project, I used the project workspace provided by Udacity with the necessary data and libraries already available.

+For local setup, please install the necessary packages by running the command from the terminal -

+$ pip install -r requirements.txt

 1. The data to be used for the training was available in the project workspace but due to resource limitations of GitHub, I decided not to keep them in the current repository.
 Hence, an alternate method to create the necessary datasets is mentioned below -

 The data for training, validation and testing can be organized as follow: